EXPLORER'S GRAND SLAM

 There are lots of ways to tackle the Explorer’s Grand Slam and the progression you take will depend on your individual situation (time constraints, financial constraints, family/life/work situation) Everyone is different and there is no one-size-fits-all approach.

-Most climbers tend to tackle the a goal starting from easiest to hardest, from lowest altitude to highest, and by trying to group expeditions by region.
+Most climbers tend to tackle this goal starting from easiest to hardest, from lowest altitude to highest, and by trying to group expeditions by region.
 For instance, new climbers can start with smaller, shorter expeditions like Elbrus and work their way up to bigger, more committing climbs.
 These trips will give climbers an indication of how they will do on the more serious climbs and at higher altitudes.
 The financial and time burdens of these smaller expeditions are also less onerous than Mount Everest or Vinson Massif.

 Here is a general progression that you might consider: